coverclock/com-diag-hazer/README.md

 * GP - Global Positioning System (GPS) a.k.a.
 Navstar GPS - USA
 * GQ - Quasi-Zenith Satellite System (QZSS) - Japan

-Support for these talkers has been unit tested but the talkers have never been observed in the wild.
+Support for these talkers, which may not be in the NMEA standard, but which have been defined in the documentation of some devices I have used, has been unit tested, but the talkers have never been observed in the wild.

 * BD - BeiDou (as in The Big Dipper) a.k.a.
 COMPASS - China
 * QZ - Quasi-Zenith Satellite System (QZSS) - Japan